goshippo/about-us/hiring.md

 ### Helpful Notes

-During the technical screens, we're looking for a few things
+We understand that on-site technical interviews can be stressful but we're looking for some specific things while conducting the interviews and sometimes, there's not a "single right answer".

-technical problem solving
+* technical problem solving
-situational technical problem
+* situational technical problem
-situational behavioral problem
+* situational behavioral problem

 ## Join us!